-The high-level drivers of global climate and nature crises, EU exit and economic growth and wellbeing will drive the Scottish Government's needs for research and evidence during the lifetime of this strategy.
+The high-level drivers of global climate and nature crises, EU exit and economic growth and wellbeing outlined in Section 2, will drive the Scottish Government's needs for research and evidence during the lifetime of this strategy.

-With this in mind, the following research areas have been identified for funding and are presented here under five themes, each of which contains a number of constituent topics.
-Each theme addresses one or more of the high-level drivers.
+With this in mind, the following research areas have been identified for funding and are presented here under five themes.
+Every theme will be expected to deliver research and evidence which will help to meet the challenges posed by one or more of the high-level drivers.
 These themes will be used as a single conceptual structure to steer research across our entire research portfolio and all funding streams, whether that is through our Main Research Providers, our Centres of Expertise, or other contractors.